Sammyjo20/saloon-docs/README.md

 * Framework agnostic
 * Mocking requests for testing
 * Great for building your own PHP SDKs
-* Authentication boilerplate already prepared for you
+* Authentication & OAuth2 boilerplate already built for you
 * Scalable with lots of API integrations across many team members

 {% hint style="info" %}